gurrenPizza/ICMBIO-Manager/README.md

 This program will be developed in collaboration by an IFRJ's 6th period technichal IT high school class as a final avaliation method for Programming Languages III subject.
 Although this description was wrote in english, all commits and other comments will be written in portuguese in order to improve our communication, since it's our mother language and not all of us speak english.

-Teacher: Carlos Augusto Fernandes Filho, Master in computing
+Teacher: Carlos Augusto Fernandes Filho, Master in computing (@andecarlosfernandesifrj)

 Collaborators:
 Alberto Dinis Lira Figuerêdo (@gurrenPizza),